mitmproxy/mitmproxy/docs/features/tcpproxy.rst

 TCP Proxy
 =========

-Non-HTTP protocols are not supported by mitmproxy yet.
-However, you can exempt hostnames from processing, so that mitmproxy acts as a generic TCP forwarder.
+In case mitmproxy does not handle a specific protocol, you can exempt hostnames from processing, so that mitmproxy acts as a generic TCP forwarder.
 This feature is closely related to the :ref:`passthrough` functionality, but differs in two important aspects: